chaoweng/chaoweng.github.io/_pages/about.md

 ---
 I am currently a postdoc working with Prof Sean Hallgren in the [CS theory group](https://theory.cse.psu.edu/) at the Pennsylvania State University.
 Next spring, I will join University of Cincinnati as a tenure-track assistant professor in Deparment of Computer Science.
 I have a Ph.D. in computer science and engineering from the State University of New York at Buffalo.

+I am interested in theoretical computer science in general.
+Recently, my research mainly focuses on studying specific problems in which quantum computers demonstrates provable advantages compared to classical ones.

 <!--
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.